Donghwasa: History

-Donghwasa Temple (Korean: 桐華寺; 동화사) was originally established as Yugasa Temple in 493 by Ven.
+Donghwasa was originally established as Yugasa in 493 by Ven.
 Geukdal.
-According to the Donghwasa Temple Record Monument, erected in 1931, it was renamed by Patriarch Ven.
+According to the Donghwasa Record Monument, erected in 1931, it was renamed by Patriarch Ven.
 Simji in 832.
-The name “Donghwa (桐華; literally ‘Korean paulownia flower’)” came from a legend that the Korean paulownia bloomed even in winter at that time so people regarded it as an auspicious sign.
+The name "Donghwa (桐華; literally 'Korean paulownia flower')" came from a legend that the Korean paulownia bloomed even in winter at that time so people regarded it as an auspicious sign.